aakkam22/windowsUpdateLoopFix/README.md

 ## Compatibility

-To install these updates, you should have Windows 7 with Service Pack 1 installed.
+To install these updates or run this script, you should have Windows 7 with Service Pack 1 installed.

 ## Instructions